Edwin (musician): Solo career

 After leaving IME in late 1997, Edwin kept a lower profile.
 He met with members of the recently dissolved Glueleg, most notably Ruben Huizenga.
 He also met with Sony Music, who signed him in August 1998.
 That summer, Edwin reappeared as a surprise guest with The Tea Party at Edgefest '98 on July 1 in Barrie, Ontario.
 Edwin contributed lead vocals in their Canada Day rendition of David Bowie's "I'm Afraid of Americans".
 Back in Toronto, Huizenga and company brought their instrumental talents to Edwin's debut solo album, as did several other session musicians (including IME percussionist Daniel Mansilla).
 Producer and ex-BTK member Matt DeMatteo did the bulk of the production (at times assisted by Huizenga) and also played instruments.
 Huizenga, DeMatteo, David Martin, and half a dozen other songwriters collaborated with Edwin, who claimed to have written 75% of the album.
-The end result was Another Spin Around the Sun, released in Spring 1999.
+The result was Another Spin Around the Sun, released in Spring 1999.

 Edwin began writing and recording songs in a new genre - danceable, singalong pop-rock, complete with loops and samples and a greater emphasis on Edwin's vocals.
 Initial singles "Trippin'" and "Hang Ten" focused on rock radio and became hits on that format, while third single "And You" was somewhat less successful.
 The fourth single "Alive" not only revived the album, but it changed its direction.
 The song appeared on the mainstream Top 40 in Canada.
 Its video, directed by Rob Heydon, won a Juno Award in 2001 for Best Video and People's Choice Award at MuchMusic's MMVAs.
 A fifth single, "Rush", was released to capitalize on that success but was met with relatively little fanfare.
 The album went Platinum in Canada, was nominated for a Juno in 2000 for Best Rock Album, and was released in the U.S. that year.

 For the next few months, Edwin was absent from the pop scene, save for a cameo role in the indie film The Art of Woo.
 He resurfaced in late 2001, having recruited a full-time backup band, named The Pressure.
 Its members were his previous touring/session bassist Kenny Cunningham and guitarist Ron Bechard, and newcomers Mike K. (guitar) and Sekou Lumumba (drums).